-WHEREAS, San Francisco faces a continuing shortage of affordable housing low-income residents.
+WHEREAS, San Francisco faces a continuing shortage of affordable housing for low-income residents.
 The San Francisco Planning Department reported that for the five-year period between 2005 and 2009, 14,397, total new housing units were built in San Francisco.
 This number includes 3,707 units for low and very low-income households out of a total need of 6,815 low and very low-income housing units for the same period.
 According to the state Department of Housing and Community Development, there will be a regional need for 214,500 new housing units in the nine Bay Area counties from 2007 to 2014.
 Of that amount, over 58%, or 125,258 units, are needed for moderate/middle, low and very low-income households.
 The Association of Bay Area Governments (ABAG) is responsible for allocating the total regional need numbers among its member governments which includes both counties and cities.
 ABAG estimated that San Francisco's low and very low-income housing production need from 2007 through 2014 is 12,124 units out of a total new housing need of 31,193 units, or 39 percent of all units built.
 The production of low and moderate/middle income units fell short of the ABAG goals; and

-WHEREAS, the 2015 Consolidated Plan for July 1, 2015 to June 30, 2020, issued by the Mayor's Office of Housing, establishes that extreme housing pressures face San Francisco, particularly in regard to lowand moderate/middle-income residents.
+WHEREAS, the 2015 Consolidated Plan for July 1, 2015 to June 30, 2020, issued by the Mayor's Office of Housing, establishes that extreme housing pressures face San Francisco, particularly in regard to low- and moderate/middle-income residents.
 Many elements constrain housing production in the City.
 This is especially true of affordable housing.
 San Francisco is largely built out, with very few large open tracts of land to develop.
 There is no available adjacent land to be annexed, as the cities located on San Francisco's southern border are also dense urban areas.
 Thus new construction of housing is limited to areas of the City not previously designated as residential areas, infill sites, or to areas with increased density.
-New Resolution No. 19822 December 15, 2016 Case No.: 2014-000362PCAMAP 1500 Mission Street market-rate housing absorbs a significant amount of the remaining supply of land and other resources available for development and thus limits the supply of affordable housing; and
+New market-rate housing absorbs a significant amount of the remaining supply of land and other resources available for development and thus limits the supply of affordable housing; and with the terms of section 415 and additional affordable units included as part of a real estate conveyance with the City for the City Office building; and